top of page

 PREGNANCY and POSTPARTUM

 The importance of therapeutic support during the perinatal period cannot be overstated.
 Pregnancy and postpartum bring a range of emotions and challenges, and having a certified mental health provider ensures that individuals receive evidence-based interventions and compassionate care.
-Therapeutic support not only addresses immediate concerns but also plays a crucial role in identifying and treating Postpartum Mood and Anxiety Disorders (PMADs), which affect a significant proportion of birthing individuals and their partners.
+Therapeutic support not only addresses immediate concerns but also plays a crucial role in preparing for childbirth, identifying pregnancy and postpartum issues/concerns as well as diagnosing and treating Perinatal Mood and Anxiety Disorders (PMADs).
+PMADs affect a significant proportion of birthing individuals and their partners.
 1 in 3 Black women and 1 in 5 White women will experience a perinatal mood and anxiety disorder.
-1 in 6 couples will experience infertility, which is often an under supported and invisible grief.
+1 in 6 couples will experience infertility, which is often under supported and invisible grief.

 For men and partners, who may often be overlooked in discussions surrounding perinatal mental health, the statistics highlight the importance of seeking support.
-Postpartum Depression can affect 1 in 10 partners, emphasizing the need for inclusive care that considers the mental health of all individuals involved in the perinatal journey.
-Partners may also experience trauma and ptsd as they witness a partner's near death experience.
+Postpartum Depression in men can affect 1 in 10 partners, emphasizing the need for inclusive care that considers the mental health of all individuals involved in the perinatal journey.
+Partners may also experience trauma and ptsd as they witness a partner's near-death (maternal near-miss) experience.
 Partners and adoptive parents need adequate support.

 It's essential for individuals experiencing perinatal mental health challenges to understand that they are not alone and that help is available.
 Connecting with a certified perinatal mental health provider ensures access to specialized care that is tailored to the unique needs of the perinatal period, fostering emotional well-being and supporting the journey to parenthood.